 Plus, the Vinh Moc tunnel complex was located deep within the Vietnamese Demilitarized Zone and protected the population of Vinh Linh county from severe bombardment.

-Vinh Moc tunnel saved the villagers’ lives and provided them with the essential living conditions to fight back against the American enemy.
+The Vinh Moc Tunnels saved the villagers’ lives and provided them with the essential living conditions to fight back against the American enemy.
 Hence, it is the most memorable section of the DMZ tour during the Vietnam War.

 After all, at around 4:30 pm, Hoi An Private Car will drive you back to your hotel or your resort in Hue.
 The DMZ Vietnam private tour – Hue DMZ Tour ends here.
 Thanks for choosing our DMZ tour!
 Above all, we wish you an unforgettable trip with us and with your family and friends.
 See you next trip!